Measuring inflaton couplings via dark radiation as $\Delta N_{\rm eff}$ in CMB: Inflaton decay during reheating

 We use the relation between $\D\neff$ and $\bx$ from Fig.~\ref{Fig:Branching-fraction-and-bound-on-DNeff} in Fig.~\ref{Fig:r-Br-Bound-region-plot} where allowed ranges of $r$ for the four inflationary models are shown as colored horizontal-stripes on $(r, B_X/\D\Neff)$ plane.
-On left panel, green and yellow colored region exhibits allowed range for $r$ for N-I and H-I models.
+On the left panel, the green and yellow colored region exhibits allowed range for $r$ for N-I and H-I models.
 The cyan and brown colored region on the right panel of Fig.~\ref{Fig:r-Br-Bound-region-plot} illustrates the allowed range for $r$ for the other two inflationary models – C-I and S-I, respectively.
-The $68\%$ and $95\%$ C.L. contours depicted on the background on this $(r, B_X/\D\Neff)$ plane are taken from~\cite{DiValentino:2016ucb}.
+The $68\%$ and $95\%$ CL contours depicted on the background on this $(r, B_X/\D\Neff)$ plane are taken from~\Ccite{DiValentino:2016ucb}.
 These 2-dimensional contours are from $8$-parameter analysis, including $r$ and $\Neff$, of \Planck~and \BICEP~data, assuming $\Lambda$CDM and flat universe.
 The datasets used here are the combined \Planck2015 temperature power spectrum ($2<\ell<2500$, $\ell$ is the multipole number, and indicates an angular scale on the sky of roughly $\pi/\ell$~\cite{Bambi:2015mba}) with polarization power spectra for $(2<\ell<29)$ (“PlanckTT + lowTEB”)~\cite{Planck:2015bpv}, high multipoles \Planck~polarization data with \cmb~polarization B modes constraints provided by the 2014 common analysis of \Planck2015, \BICEP2 and \KeckArray~(“PlanckTTTEEE + lowTEB+BKP”)~\cite{BICEP2:2015nss}, and 2016 dataset from \Planck~High Frequency Instrument (HFI) ("tau")~\cite{Planck:2016kqe}.
-The best fit value of $\D\neff$ at $68\%$ C.L. are $0.504$ for “PlanckTT + lowTEB”, $0.094$ for “TTTEEE+tau”, $0.464 $ for “PlanckTTTEEE + lowTEB+BKP”.~ Regarding PlanckTT + lowTEB dataset, all of these four inflationary models are ruled out at more than $2-\s$.
-Fig.~\ref{Fig:r-Br-Bound-region-plot} also shows that four inflationary models will be within $2-\s$ contour of 'TTTEEE+tau' data if $\bx \gsim 0.033$ (for N-I), $\bx\gsim 0.061$ (for H-I), $\bx\gsim 0.097$ (for C-I), $\bx\gsim 0.11$ (for S-I).
-Similarly, to be within $2-\s$ contour of TTTEEE+lowTEB+BKP it is required that $\bx\gsim 0.046$ (for N-I), $\bx\gsim0.07$ (for H-I), $\bx\gsim 0.13$ (for C-I), $\bx\gsim 0.15$ (for S-I).
-This conclusion, along with the Fig.~\ref{Fig:Branching-fraction-and-bound-on-DNeff}, indicates that the assumption that inflaton as the source of $X$ is incompatible for S-I and C-I. If $X$ originates from a different source, these two inflationary models can still be inside $1-\s$ contour of 'TTTEEE+tau' data.
+The best fit value of $\D\neff$ at $68\%$ CL are $0.504$ for “PlanckTT + lowTEB”, $0.094$ for “TTTEEE+tau”, $0.464 $ for “PlanckTTTEEE + lowTEB+BKP”.~ Regarding PlanckTT + lowTEB dataset, all of these four inflationary models are ruled out at more than $2-\s$.
+Fig.~\ref{Fig:r-Br-Bound-region-plot} also shows that four inflationary models will be within $2-\s$ contour of `TTTEEE+tau' data if $\bx \gsim 0.033$ (for N-I), $\bx\gsim 0.061$ (for H-I), $\bx\gsim 0.097$ (for C-I), $\bx\gsim 0.11$ (for S-I).
+Similarly, to be within $2-\s$ contour of `TTTEEE+lowTEB+BKP' it is required that $\bx\gsim 0.046$ (for N-I), $\bx\gsim0.07$ (for H-I), $\bx\gsim 0.13$ (for C-I), $\bx\gsim 0.15$ (for S-I).
+By using this now along with the Fig.~\ref{Fig:Branching-fraction-and-bound-on-DNeff}, it is possible to determine whether any inflationary model is compatible with the assumption that inflaton is the only source of $X$ and this $X$ contributes solely and entirely to $\neff$.
+For instance, S-I and C-I inflation are incompatible with the aforementioned assumption regarding the `TTTEEE+tau' and `TTTEEE+lowTEB+BKP' dataset.
+If $X$ originates from a different source, these inflationary models can still remain inside $1-\s$ contour of `TTTEEE+tau' data.
+In contrary, H-I is compatible with the assumption that inflaton is the sole source of $X$, at least, up to $2-\s$ CL interval.
 It is also worth noting that, the best fit value of $n_s$ varies in presence of $\neff$, just like the best-fit value of $r$.
 As a result, Fig.~\ref{Fig:r-Br-Bound-region-plot} cannot be utilized to make the final decision to validate any inflationary models.
 In Fig.~\ref{Fig:r-Br-Bound-region-plot}, the N-I model, for example, predicts r value within $2-\s$ bounds, but this model is already ruled out in Fig.~\ref{Fig:Planck15+BK15-inflation-ns-r-bound} due to the predicted small value of $n_s$.